mhakiki13/Supadu-test/readme.md

 How to run
 --------------
 You need a PHP server running locally or hosted to be able to view the webpage.
-If you have PHP installed locally you can run a temp server using the following commands from the terminal:
+If you have PHP installed locally you can run a temp server using the following command from the terminal:

 **php -S localhost:3000** (make sure you do this from the root).